 - General merchandise

-- Freight with inventory costs outweighs transportation costs creating a sense of urgency; such as with customized computers or products that are required to ship within a certain amount of time.
+- Freight with inventory costs outweighs transportation costs creating a sense of urgency.
+For example, when there are customized computers or products that are required to ship within a certain amount of time

 When Freight Shouldn’t Be Consolidated

 From shouldn’t be consolidated under the following scenarios.

 - Bulky or fragile merchandise.
 The cost savings offered by consolidation becomes invalid if the size or fragility of the freight requires extra handling and time to prevent damage.